Renato-Valente/SDL2_RotatingCube/README.md

 Now you have to install SDL2 in your machine.
-You can download it [here](https://www.libsdl.org/release/SDL2-devel-2.0.20-mingw.tar.gz) after downloading it, extract the i686-w64 file to your C: directory and change the name to mingw_dev_lib
+You can download it [here](https://www.libsdl.org/release/SDL2-devel-2.0.20-mingw.tar.gz)

+After downloading it, extract the i686-w64 file to your C: directory and change the name to mingw_dev_lib

 Done!!
-Now you sre ready to compile and run the program in your machine
+Now you are ready to compile and run the program in your machine
  ### Compiling the file
  open the cmd and go to the program directory.
-Now run the command -'mingw32-make' if you receive no error messages it means the compilation was a success.
+Now run the command -'mingw32-make'

+ if you receive no error messages it means the compilation was a success.

  ### Running the program